Help from the council with harassment and illegal eviction

 Make sure you tell your council if you live in an HMO.

-Landlord harassment breaks HMO licensing rules.
-They could lose their HMO licence.
+Landlord harassment breaks HMO rules.
+Your landlord might lose their HMO licence.

-If you struggle to get through to your council
+If you cannot get through to your council

 It can be hard to get through to your council.
 Keep trying.